SIGN UP

 • The script only keeps elements that are both in Excel and Revit.
 It's not a big deal if the list is not identical.

-Want to download this post in a PDF format, including extra tips and how to schedule + automate scripts?
-Want a copy of the Dynamo scripts?
+Want to download this post in a PDF format, including extra tips on how to schedule + automate scripts?
+Do you want a copy of the Dynamo scripts?
 Download issue #30 of our Pamphlets publication.
 You will receive all pamphlets.

 Recent Posts